quirkey/sammy/README.md

 Above, we defined a `get()` route.
 When the browser is pointed to `#/` the function passed to that route will be run.
 Inside the route function, `this` is a Sammy.EventContext.
 EventContext has a bunch of special methods and properties including a params hash, the ability to redirect, render partials, and more.

 Once you've defined an application the only thing left to do is run it.
-The best-practice behavior is to encapulate `run()` in a document.ready block:
+The best-practice behavior is to encapsulate `run()` in a document.ready block:

     var app = $.sammy(...)